 You invest £10,000 in a CDFI on 1 June 2012 and a further £5,000 on 1 June 2013.
 For each investment relief is due for the tax year in which the investment is made and the following 4 years.
 The entries for each year in box 3 of the ‘Other tax reliefs’ section on page Ai 2 would be as follows

 |2012 to 2013||2013 to 2014||2014 to 2015||2015 to 2016||2016 to 2017||2017 to 2018|

 The amounts entered on the tax return include any amounts on which you’ve received relief by way of an increase in your PAYE code or a reduction in a payment on account.

 You don’t need to send the Tax Relief Certificate with your completed tax return.
 But keep it safe.
 We may ask to see it if we make enquiries about your tax return.
 Only one Tax Relief Certificate is issued by the CDFI for each investment.

 The amount of tax relief due to you under the CITR scheme is worked out by reference to the ‘invested amount’.
 In the case of investments that are shares or securities, the invested amount is the amount you subscribed.

 Where the investment is a straightforward loan to a CDFI (or a deposit with a CDFI that is a bank) the invested amount will in most cases be the amount of the original advance or deposit.
-But if you are repaid part of the loan (or withdraw part of the deposit) during the 5 years following the investment, your tax relief will be reduced.
-This is to make sure that you do not get the benefit of tax relief on amounts that have been returned to you by the CDFI.
+But if you’re repaid part of the loan (or withdraw part of the deposit) during the 5 years following the investment, your tax relief will be reduced.
+This is to make sure that you don’t get the benefit of tax relief on amounts that have been returned to you by the CDFI.

-Whatever type of investment you have made, your relief may be reduced if you receive some form of value, financial advantage or benefit from the CDFI.
+Whatever type of investment you’ve made, your relief may be reduced if you receive some form of value, financial advantage or benefit from the CDFI.

 Adjusting PAYE codes and payments on account